-- The Chair will present the annual state of county message no later than before the end of the Chair's term. - The Chair is responsible for applying the rules of parliamentary procedure during meetings.
-The Chair should be well versed in those rules, because the Chair, for all intents and purposes, makes the final ruling on the rules. - All decisions by the Chair are final unless overruled by the majority of Council by a point of Order.
+- Respond to emails from the public on behalf of Council as a whole, - The Chair will pPresent the annual state of county message no later than before the end of the Chair's term. - The Chair is responsible for a∆pplying the rules of parliamentary procedure during meetings.
+The Chair should be well versed in those rules, because the Chair, for all intents and purposes, makes the final ruling on the rules. - All decisions by the Chair are final unless overruled by the majority of Council by a Ppoint of Order.
 The Chair has discretion, subject to override by Council, to deviate from the letter of these rules.
 The Chair may make or second motions and participate in discussion as any other Councilor.
 However, as a matter of decorum, the Chair should normally defer to another Councilor to make the motion.